Spiritual lessons from amateur radio

 "I couldn't make out one word," the visitor to my ham shack said.
 "How did you do that?"

 There was some QRM that day.
-The distractions crowding in on my frequency so disoriented my shack visitor that he completely missed my contact that day.
+The distractions crowding in on my frequency so disoriented my shack visitor that he completely missed understanding my contact that day.
 Though I chewed the rag for several minutes, my shack visitor had not caught even one word from the other end.
 His reaction surprised me.
 Like most radio amateurs, I had learned to concentrate, to somehow bore a tunnel through enough interference to make successful contacts even on heavy traffic days.

 It can be like that spiritually.
 The many voices of life crowd in on heaven's frequency.
 They can distract you and keep you from hearing that "still, small voice" God often uses.
 As a Christian, I must learn to concentrate on understanding the divine signal.